rayaankhan/historic-capitals-india-btp2/README.md

 ## Project Overview - [Link](https://historical-indian-cities.netlify.app/)

-**Historical Capitals** is an engaging web application designed to explore the history of ancient capitals through an interactive map-based interface.
-Users can delve into historical data via a dynamic Leaflet map on the left side of the screen, while a scrollable list of capitals is available on the right.
+**Historical Capitals** is an interactive web application designed to explore the history of India's ancient capitals through a map-based interface.
+Users can explore historical data via a dynamic Leaflet map on the left side of the screen, while a scrollable list of capitals is available on the right.
 The application provides a seamless experience: clicking a map marker opens a popup with the capital's name, and selecting a capital from the list highlights its marker on the map and shows detailed information below.
 The app also features a chatbot powered by a fine-tuned Gemini-1.5-flash LLM and a feedback form with automated email acknowledgment.

 ## Key Features

 - **Interactive Map:** Explore historical capitals through a Leaflet map with interactive markers.
 - **Synchronized List and Map:** Seamless interaction between the map markers and the list of capitals.
 - **Detailed Information Display:** Detailed historical information about each capital displayed below the map.
-- **Chatbot Interface:** Advanced AI-driven chatbot for user queries, powered by Gemini API and LangChain.
+- **Chatbot Interface:** AI-powered chatbot for answering queries about historical capitals, powered by Gemini API and LangChain.
 - **Feedback Mechanism:** Automated email response system for user feedback.

 ## Technology Stack

 ### Frontend
-- **[React.js](https://react.dev/):** A JavaScript library for building interactive user interfaces with efficient rendering and component-based architecture.
+- **[React.js](https://react.dev/):** JavaScript library for building interactive user interfaces with efficient rendering and component-based architecture.

 ### Backend
-- **[Node.js](https://nodejs.org/en/):** A scalable JavaScript runtime for server-side applications, known for its performance and efficiency.
+- **[Node.js](https://nodejs.org/en/):** Scalable JavaScript runtime for server-side applications, known for its performance and efficiency.
-- **[Express.js](https://expressjs.com/):** Express.js is a popular Node.js web framework that provides a robust foundation for building scalable and efficient web applications.
+- **[Express.js](https://expressjs.com/):** Robust Node.js framework for building scalable web applications.
-- **[Flask](https://flask.palletsprojects.com/en/3.0.x/):** A minimalist Python web framework for developing web applications with ease.
+- **[Flask](https://flask.palletsprojects.com/en/3.0.x/):** Minimalist Python web framework for creating API endpoints.

 ### Mapping
-- **[Leaflet](https://leafletjs.com/):** An open-source library for creating interactive maps, ideal for visualizing geographical data.
+- **[Leaflet](https://leafletjs.com/):** Open-source library for creating interactive maps, ideal for visualizing geographical data.

 ### Email Service
-- **[SMTP](https://www.smtp.com/resources/api-documentation/):** Standard protocol for sending emails, used for automating feedback acknowledgments.
+- **[SMTP](https://www.smtp.com/resources/api-documentation/):** Protocol for sending emails, used for automating feedback acknowledgments.

 ### Chatbot
-- **[Gemini API](https://ai.google.dev/):** Google’s advanced language and multimodal AI models for intelligent user interactions.
+- **[Gemini API](https://ai.google.dev/):** Google’s advanced language and multimodal AI model for intelligent interactions.
-- **[LangChain](https://www.langchain.com/):** Framework for integrating large language models into applications, offering tools for prompt engineering and model management.
+- **[LangChain](https://www.langchain.com/):** Framework for integrating large language models into applications, with tools for prompt engineering and model management.
-- **[Gunicorn](https://gunicorn.org/):** Gunicorn is a popular Python WSGI HTTP server that efficiently handles multiple web requests simultaneously.
+- **[Gunicorn](https://gunicorn.org/):** Popular Python WSGI HTTP server for efficiently handling web requests.

+### Visual Enhancements
+- The application is fully responsive and adapts to different screen sizes, ensuring an optimal user experience across mobile, tablet, and desktop devices.

+### Security
+- User data security is prioritized, with secure API endpoints and email verification ensuring that feedback is safely processed.

 ## Getting Started